 Thus within our minds, these two frameworks compete against each other, both online and in the real world.

-In the virtual world, you might have changed your profile picture blue to raise awareness for autism.
+In the virtual world, you might have changed your profile picture to blue to raise awareness for autism.
 When you did that, perhaps you began to view yourself as someone who cares about autism, and thus became more likely to give money or time to this cause.
-On the other hand, if you changed your profile picture gold for childhood cancer awareness, you might have said to yourself, “I’ve helped!” and not given it a second thought — and in fact, became less involved in other social justice causes, as well.
+On the other hand, if you changed your profile picture to gold for childhood cancer awareness, you might have said to yourself, “I’ve helped!” and not given it a second thought — and in fact, became less involved in other social justice causes, as well.

 In the religious world, we all know people who were so inspired by a simple social justice program that they end up devoting many hours per week volunteering.
 On the other hand, how often do we hear something like, “Since I gave a donation to my church, now I don’t have to go to services”?